de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Statement of the structure theorem

-for some $\zeta \in T_{\nu}$ and where $T(\cdot)$ is a $(\zeta, \widetilde{\zeta})$-contractive line bundles mapping. \item Conversely, let $T$ be a $(\zeta,\widetilde{\zeta})$-contractive mapping and $\mathcal X$ has a reproducing kernel of the form \eqref{rkhsKernel}.
+for some $\zeta \in T_{\nu}$ and where $T(\cdot)$ is a $(\zeta, \widetilde{\zeta})$-expansive line bundles mapping. \item Conversely, let $T$ be a $(\zeta,\widetilde{\zeta})$-expansive mapping and assume that $\mathcal X$ has a reproducing kernel of the form \eqref{rkhsKernel}.
 Then all the elements of $\mathcal X$ are analytic on $\Omega_T$ (the region of regularity of $T$).
-Furthermore, for any $y(\cdot)$, a real meromorphic function on $X$ such that all its poles are contained in $\Omega_T$, $\mathcal X$ is $R_\alpha^{y}$--invariant and the structure identity \eqref{StructIdent4} holds. \end{enumerate} \end{theorem} In the finite dimensional case, it has been proved \cite[Section 3]{av3} that $T(\cdot)$ has the form of a finite Blaschke product on a compact Riemann surface, that is, a finite product of the Blaschke factors
+Furthermore, for any $y(\cdot)$, a real meromorphic function on $X$ such that all its poles are contained in $\Omega_T$, $\mathcal X$ is $M^{y}$--invariant and the structure identity \eqref{StructIdent4} holds. \footnote{ A sign difference between the characteristic functions \eqref{eqCfCol} and \eqref{CCF}, causes a difference in the statements of Theorem \ref{1_1} and Theorem \ref{MainTh}.} \end{enumerate} \end{theorem}

+Note that Theorem \ref{MainTh} shows in fact that if the kernel \eqref{rkhsKernel} is positive, then $T$ admits a meromorphic extension to $X \setminus X_\R$, see Section \ref{secProofStruct}.